ifperalta/MyPortfolio/README.md

 This portfolio website was built using the React and Bootstrap UI.
 The website has three pages: Home, Projects, and Contact.

-- Home page - overviews my skills and experience.
-It may include a brief bio and some links to other pages and social media profiles.
+- Home page - overviews my skills and experience including a brief bio and some links to other pages and social media profile.

 - Projects page - showcases a sample full-stack project I've made, a project in Java, and a project on NodeJs/Express/React.
 Each project includes a short description, a demo link, and links to the source code.